PedroMiguel424/benjvi.github.io/_drafts/2021-08-24-measure-patching-cadence.markdown

 # Measuring Deployment Frequency

 Deployment frequency is useful to give us some idea of how much deployment work is being done, that is to say, how many times updated packages are being deployed.
-In the context of patching more deploys is not necessarily better, as its not a bad thing if software doesn't *need* patching.
-Saying that, most teams I've worked with are always behind on patching, and at a minimum this metric should show that at least *some* patching is going on.
+In the context of patching, more deploys is not necessarily better, as it's not a bad thing if software doesn't *need* patching.
+Saying that, most teams I've worked with are always behind on patching, and at a minimum, this metric should show that at least *some* patching is going on.

-Specifically, here we want to measure just those deployments that are associated with package updates.
-There may be deployments that are associated with other events such as configuration changes.
-Since we already had to match up deploy commits with vendor commits to find lead time, we will only consider deploy commits that were matched up with vendor events.
+Specifically, here we want to measure just those deployments associated with package updates.
+There may be deployments associated with other events such as configuration changes.
+Since we already had to match up deploy commits with vendor commits to find the lead time, we will only consider deploy commits that were matched up with vendoring commits.
 This ensures only deployments associated with package updates are counted.

 Once the data has been filtered, count the number of unique deploy commits.
 We can do this based on the views defined in the last section, with the following query: